 Ma’Sala ground her teeth.
 “Hail Captain Nrari.”

-Seconds later, a new screen popped up, and a snow-furred, middle-aged, uniformed male with a wicked-looking scar running down the left side of his head over his eye socket, the eye a gleaming ruby cybernetic replacement.
+Seconds later, a new screen popped up, and a snow-furred, middle-aged, uniformed male with a wicked-looking scar running down the left side of his head over his eye socket, both eyes in fact gleaming ruby cybernetic replacements following a previous engagement years ago.
 He turned to the viewscreen.
 “Morning, Ma’Sala Darling.
 Are you putting on weight in your civilian life?
 You look as fat as a shuris up for slaughter.”

 She smirked, more amused by the reactions of those around her to Nol Nrari’s greeting, than with the familiar banter from the warrior, with whom she had fought alongside on more than one occasion.
 “It’s the civvies, they’re a nightmare on the figure.
 Are you and your crew safe?”